fhiso/tsc-governance/strategy.md

 Identifying the citations elements required is just part of the problem.
 Terms needs careful definition to remove ambiguity over their use.
 The standard should identify what range of values an element is expected to
-have: perhaps an integer, a date, or an unstructured piece of text.
-Perhaps some element will have a value that is a term from another vocabulary.
-In other cases, a lightweight microformat may be required, or a suggested convention on field's use.
+have: perhaps the value will be a term from another vocabulary; or perhaps it will be a boolean, an integer, a date, or an unstructured piece of text.
+If the element is a date, what requirements are placed on the date format used?
+Designing a date format is not part of this project, and it is possible that this vocabulary will be used in multiple data models with distinct date types; but any essential requirements for the particular use should be noted.

 The aim is that applications should be able to produce properly-formed citations in the vendor's preferred style using the data found in